 - Establish a plan for professional development and life long learning.

-The Doctor of Physical Therapy Program at New York University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: firstname.lastname@example.org; website: www.capteonline.org.
+The Doctor of Physical Therapy Program at New York University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; firstname.lastname@example.org; capteonline.org

-Based on information collected on the classes of 2008, 2009, and 2010, the Program student outcomes were as follows: the three-year graduation rate was 97.96%; the three-year licensure exam pass rate was 100% and the three-year employment rate was 100%.
-For the class of 2011 the graduation rate was 95.24%; the licensure exam pass rate was 100% and the employment rate was 100%.
+Based on information collected on the classes of 2014, and 2015, the Program student outcomes were as follows: the two-year graduation rate was 96.15%; the two-year licensure exam pass rate was 96.45% and the two-year employment rate was 100%.

 The Doctor of Physical Therapy (DPT) Program is open to students holding a baccalaureate degree with the appropriate prerequisites.
 Our students come from varied academic, cultural, and experience backgrounds, which make our student body one of the most unique in the country.
 Students have baccalaureate degrees that range from a to z (from anthropology, business, dance, exercise science, psychology, to zoology).